uviclibraries/nvivo/activities-windows.md

     - The **Text Search Criteria** menu opens in a new window.
 Click the **Selected Items...** button to choose which file(s) to search.
 In the **Select Project Items** dialogue box that appears, select the "WashingtonPost_2020-02-03.pdf" text file, then click **OK**
     - Open the **Codes** list in the list view pane.
 Let's see whether any of the themes we identified in the first interview are also discussed in the second interview
     - Enter the term "drought" into the text box and click **Run Query**.
 1 reference should be found
-    - Play around with some of your other nodes and search options: with stemmed words, with synonyms etc. Some samples to try including: disaster, displace, lobby, activism, coral, etc.
+    - Play around with some of your other codes and search options: with stemmed words, with synonyms etc. Some samples to try including: disaster, displace, lobby, activism, coral, etc.

     <img src="images\windows instructions\win-txt-menu.png" alt="text search query menu" style="width:720px;">